ibm-cloud-docs/databases-for-etcd/connecting-external.md

 Your applications and drivers use connection strings to make a connection to {{site.data.keyword.databases-for-etcd_full}}.
 Each deployment has connection strings specifically for drivers and applications.
 Connection strings are displayed in the _Connections_ panel of your deployment's _Overview_, and can also be retrieved from the [cloud databases CLI plugin](/docs/databases-cli-plugin?topic=cloud-databases-cli-cdb-reference#deployment-connections), and the [API](https://{DomainName}/apidocs/cloud-databases-api#discover-connection-information-for-a-deployment-f-e81026).

-The connection strings can be used by any of the credentials you have created on your deployment.
-While you can use the admin user for all of your connections and applications, it might be better to generate credentials specifically for your applications to connect with.
+The connection strings can be used by any of the credentials for your deployment.
+While you can use the root user for all of your connections and applications, it might be better to generate credentials specifically for your applications to connect with.
 Documentation on generating credentials is on the [Getting Credentials and Connection Strings](/docs/services/databases-for-etcd?topic=databases-for-etcd-connection-strings) page.

-## Getting connection strings

-The easiest way to get connection strings for an application is to create a set of _Service Credentials_ specifically for your application to connect with.
-Doing so also returns all the connection information as a JSON object in a click-to-copy field.

-Alternatively, the {{site.data.keyword.cloud_notm}} CLI [cloud databases plug-in](/docs/databases-cli-plugin?topic=cloud-databases-cli-cdb-reference) supports generating users and connection strings, as does the [{{site.data.keyword.IBM_notm}} {{site.data.keyword.databases-for}} API](https://{DomainName}/apidocs/cloud-databases-api#creates-a-database-level-user).

-Full documentation on generating and retrieving connection strings is on the [Getting Connection Strings](/docs/services/databases-for-etcd?topic=databases-for-etcd-connection-strings) page.

-## Connecting with a language's driver
+## Using Connection Information

+{{site.data.keyword.databases-for-etcd}} only supports the etcd v3 API and datastore.
+Access to the v2 API is disabled.
+{: .tip}

-The information a driver needs to make a connection to your deployment is in the "etcd" section of your connection strings.
+The information an application needs to make a connection to your deployment is in the "etcd" section of your connection strings.
 The table contains a breakdown for reference.

 Field Name|Index|Description
 ----------|-----|-----------